top of page

 Eventually, I started doing the real work.
 And it changed everything.

-I had to make the hardest decision of my life - break the cycle, walk away, and choose a different path.
+I had to make one of the hardest decisions of my life - break the cycle, walk away, and choose a different path.
 Not just for me, but for my babies too.

-But here's what I need you to hear: the relationship isn't the prize.
-My aliveness is.
+But here’s what I need you to hear: the relationship isn’t the prize.
+Embodying the change I was searching for is.

 That’s where it actually changed.